bluntwizard/steam_deck_dub_edition/docs/performance-optimizations.md

 # Performance Optimizations

-This document outlines the performance optimizations implemented in Steam Deck DUB Edition to ensure a smooth, responsive user experience across various devices.
+This document outlines the performance optimizations implemented in Grimoire to ensure a smooth, responsive user experience across various devices.

 ## Performance Monitoring